How to Pay Off Credit Card Debt in 2023

 But here’s the tricky thing about credit cards: They only benefit you when you’re building credit and receiving perks — but not when you’re paying interest.
 If you’re paying a lot of interest on your balances, credit card companies are making money off of you.

 Your cards are using you, not the other way around.

-With average interest rates on new credit cards north of 17%, according to CreditCards.com, paying them off is a smart move.
+With average APRs (annual percentage rates) on new credit cards north of 16%, according to LendingTree, paying them off is a smart move.
 You can do it.
 And it’ll be worth it.

 Before you start your journey to becoming debt free, try to stop using your credit cards altogether until you can use them without putting yourself in financial risk.
 Though the specifics will vary based on your situation, we only recommend using credit cards if:

-You don’t have any debt outside of a mortgage or student loans.
+- You don’t have any debt outside of a mortgage or student loans.
 (Mortgages and student loan debt are almost impossible to avoid nowadays.)

-You have an emergency fund with three to six months of expenses saved.
+- You have an emergency fund with three to six months of expenses saved.
 This is how much money you’d need to survive during that time period, assuming you have no income reaching your bank account.

-You can pay off your balance in full every month.
+- You can pay off your credit card debt in full every month — not just minimum payments.